 Goldendoodles combine both Poodles’ and Golden Retrievers’ best qualities, making them excellent family pets and helpful companions.
 They also commonly serve as guide dogs, therapy dogs, and search and rescue dogs.

 Most people have no trouble picturing a Poodle, as many show dogs are known for their unique, puffy haircuts (known as the Continental Clip).
 They have a square build, weepy eyes, and a proud stance.
 They can also come in four sizes: toy, miniature, medium, and standard.

-A Poodle can stand between 10-22 inches tall and weigh between 6-70 pounds, depending on whether it’s a toy, miniature, or standard size.
+A Poodle can stand between 10 and 22 inches tall and weigh between 6 and 70 pounds, depending on whether it’s a toy, miniature, or standard size.
 Their low-shed, curly coat comes in various beautiful colors such as white, gray, blue, black, cream, brown, apricot, and more.

 Goldendoodles tend to be quite a bit larger than Poodles but can also come in miniature and toy sizes.
 They can stand anywhere from 20-24 inches tall and weigh from 50-90 pounds.
 These athletically built pups can have curly, wavy, or straight coats in beautiful shades of golden, black, copper, white, cream, gray, golden, apricot, or red.